What is Short Selling? Shorting a stock that you do not own!

-What is short selling?
+What is short selling or selling short?
 Shorting stocks involves the selling of stock that the seller does not own.

 This could include stock that the seller has borrowed from a stock broker, from a superannuation fund, or from some other source.